 The Housing Executive or a housing association will sometimes allow people to remain in a property even though they have no legal right to live there.
 This might happen if you lived with the legal occupant who has now died.
 If the landlord agrees to this arrangement you’ll be given a “Use and Occupation” book.

 You won’t be a tenant and you’ll have similar rights to a licensee.
 You’ll have to pay 'use and occupation' charges.
 These are similar to rent charges and you can apply for housing benefit for help paying these.

-Squatters can apply for housing benefit but there’s no guarantee you’ll get it or that it will cover your housing payments.
+Squatters can apply for benefits to help with housing payments when squatting but there’s no guarantee you’ll get it or that it will be enough to cover what you are paying.